88/gapple-docs/docs/status.md

 ### Possible responses

 The API will almost always return HTTP status code `200 OK`.
-If there is an error connecting to Mojang, the API will return HTTP status code `503 Service Unavailable`, and if the specified user does not exist, the API will return HTTP status code `404 Not Found`.
+If there is an error connecting to Mojang, the API will return HTTP status code `502 Bad Gateway`, and if the specified user does not exist, the API will return HTTP status code `404 Not Found`.
 For any of these possible responses, the API will set its `Content-Type` header to `application/json`.

 If there is a fatal error with the Worker, the API will return an HTTP status code in the `5xx` range, most probably `500`, and set its `Content-Type` header to `text/html`.
 The response will contain the string `Worker threw exception` in the HTML.